reasonml-community/bs-webapi-incubator/CONTRIBUTING.md

 open the issue and then start working.
 This will give people a chance to verify the issue and potentially save work.

+Please ensure you turn off auto-formatting while working on this project.
+For historical reasons, it does not use auto-formatting.
+If you auto- format files in this project, it will lead to noisy diffs that will be hard to review.
+I have included a project-specific setting that instructs VSCode to turn off auto-formatting.

 ## When creating a PR

 Please ensure the PR has the following: